History of the Park

 In 2008 Cycle Derby secured a grant of £85,000.00 to refurbish the BMX track to bring it up to national standards.
 The work was completed during that year and has been a great success, and the park has been host to several national events.
 These events bring large numbers of people into the park.

-On December 7th 2009 the deputy mayor of Derby Councillor Fareed Hussain opened the newly installed AdiZone.
-This facility was partly funded by the city council and Adidas (2012 olympic sponsors).
-The AdiZone is an out door gym and includes such equipment as.
+On December 7th 2009 the deputy mayor of Derby Councillor Fareed Hussain opened an out door gym called the AdiZone.

 The new changing rooms and café were built by Derby City Council in partnership with the Football Foundation and were opened on the 2nd May 2011.